 Bass boats have the upper hand when it comes to speed.
 They come with powerful 250-300 HP outboard motors that help zip through the water at high speeds of 35 to 50 mph.

-You can easily cover a vast distance of water in a bass boat without burning too much fuel.
+You can easily cover a vast distance in a bass boat without burning too much fuel.
 They also have a trolling motor that is relatively quiet, which helps in catching more fish.

 Easy to Handle